-ADHD kids need individualized treatmentNovember 18th, 2011 in Attention deficit disorders
+ADHD kids need individualized treatmentNovember 18, 2011 in Medicine & Health / Attention deficit disorders

 New research from The Australian National University is providing strong support for individualised assessment and treatment for children with Attention Deficit/Hyperactivity Disorder (ADHD).

 The two most common subtypes, ADHD-Predominantly Inattentive (ADHD-PI) and ADHD-Combined (ADHD-C), share clinically significant problems of inattention, but differ in their clinically significant levels of hyperactivity and impulsivity, she said.

 Important differences have emerged in the literature about demographic and family characteristics, and psychosocial functioning between ADHD subtypes.
 Some researchers have therefore theorized that these subtypes are distinct and unrelated disorders.

 Studies that have investigated the nature of the fundamental building blocks of learning attention and memory in ADHD have found mixed results pertaining to differences between the subtypes.